-Exercise that induces oxidative stress, such as intermittent high-intensity swimming is very commonly conducted by both recreational sports and professional athletes.
-It can be very detrimental to the health without them being aware of the dangers.
+Exercise that induces oxidative stress, such as intermittent high-intensity swimming, is commonly conducted by recreational and professional athletes.
+It can be very detrimental to their health without them knowing the dangers.
 Meanwhile, the antioxidants to overcome them are available in nature.
 This study showed that SEE reduced plasma MDA levels and prolonged exhaustion time, comparable to the effect of vitamin E. The dose of strawberries used in this study, when attached to a portion of a healthy food menu, would be logical and sufficient.
 As exercise is done regularly, including strawberries in a diet that is done regularly can provide a balance of free radicals-antioxidants and patterns of daily life.

 Further research can be continued to determine the minimum and optimal strawberry dose for expected antioxidant results.
-Measurement techniques and indicators for the presence of free radicals in future studies can be adapted to the latest findings and the latest research instruments from other fields.
+Measurement techniques and indicators for free radicals in future studies can be adapted to the latest findings and research instruments from other fields.